schatzmeister/agame/README.md

 # A Game

-Minimal command line implementation of “the game” by Steffen Benndorf.
+Minimal command line implementation of “The Game” by Steffen Benndorf.